 Mass DEP promotes residential and commercial composting in order to increase the amount of organic material diverted from disposal statewide.
 Homeowners can compost onsite materials generated at the residence.
 Landscapers can operate a small composting facility not at a residence as permitted by DEP regulations as noted above.

 Organic material such as yard waste contains varying amounts of carbon and nitrogen.
 The microorganisms involved in the composting process require oxygen and moisture as well as carbon and nitrogen in adequate proportions.
 The ideal carbon to nitrogen (C: N) ratio is 30:1 (30 parts carbon to 1 part nitrogen by weight).
 Ratios higher than 30:1 slow down the rate of decomposition and ratios lower than 25:1 create anaerobic conditions (lack of oxygen) which can cause odor problems because excess nitrogen may be given off as ammonia gas.
 The C: N ratio of brown material such as leaves ranges between 40:1 and 80:1.
 Grass and other green material have a C: N ration of about 19:1.
-By mixing green material with brown material the C:N ratio is lowered to about 30:1.
+By mixing green material with brown material, the C:N ratio is lowered to about 30:1.
 Use approximately three parts brown material to one part green material to optimize the composting process.
-When green materials are scarce add manure, cottonseed meal, or blood meal as organic sources of nitrogen.
+When green materials are scarce, add manure, cottonseed meal, or blood meal as organic sources of nitrogen.
 You can also add a fertilizer high in nitrogen to supply nitrogen nutrition to the microbes.
 Avoid composting diseased plant material.
-Some diseased pathogens may not be killed by the composting process.
+The composting process may not kill some disease pathogens.

 3. Onsite shredding and leaf mulching

 Shredding: A shredder can be used to turn brush into mulch.
-Shredded brush mulch can be used in planting beds and on bare areas on the landscape to control weeds, conserve moisture, moderate soil temperature and reduce dust and mud problems.
-Shredded brush mulch contains pieces of varying sizes and is not ideal as decorative mulch.
-For decorative mulch use other mulches such as bark mulch.
-To use shredded brush mulch spread an even 3-4 inch layer.
-Shredded brush can be used fresh-chipped and will age to a nice silvery natural color.
+Shredded brush mulch can be used in planting beds and on bare areas on the landscape to control weeds, conserve moisture, moderate soil temperature, and reduce dust and mud problems.
+Shredded brush mulch contains pieces of varying sizes and is not ideal as a decorative mulch.
+For decorative mulch, use other mulches such as bark mulch.
+To use shredded brush mulch, spread an even 3-4 inch layer in garden beds.
+Shredded brush can be used fresh-chipped and will age to an attractive silvery natural color.
 It can also be piled and allowed to age before use.